 If you head north west the River Parret Trail will take you along the Parret and the River Sowy towards Stathe and Burrowbridge.
 Here you can enjoy a climb to Burrow Mump where you'll find the striking 18th century ruined church of St Michael's.

 To the east you will find the National Trust's Lytes Cary.
 There's some lovely trails around the grounds and gardens of this fine manor house.
 The Somerton Walk takes you to the house and also visits the village of Kingsdon.
+Just to the north of Somerton you'll find the neighbouring village of Compton Dundon where you can try the Compton Dundon and Combe Hill Wood Walk.
+The circular walk includes a climb to Iron Age Hillfort on Dundon Beacon and a visit to the Hood Monument, which is something of a historic local landmark.

 If you head north into Glastonbury you can climb to the iconic Glastonbury Tor.
 The hill is a very popular local walk, providing fine views over the county from the summit.
 You can also pick up the Glastonbury Canal and enjoy an easy waterside walk here.